Online Learning: A Modern Introduction Using Convex Optimization

 This inequality is equivalent to

 where we removed the last element of the sums because they are the same.
 Now observe that

 by induction hypothesis, and

-because $x^\star_{T-1}$ is a minimizer of the left hand side in $V$ and $x^\star_{T} \in V$.
-Chaining these two inequalities, we have that \eqref{eq:lemma1} is true, and so the theorem is proven. \end{proof} Basically, the above lemma quantifies the idea the knowing the future and being adaptive to it is typically better than not being adaptive to it.
+because $\bx^\star_{T-1}$ is a minimizer of the l.h.s. in $\mathcal{V}$ and $\bx^\star_{T} \in \mathcal{V}$.
+Chaining these two inequalities, we have that \eqref{eq:lemma1} is true, and so the lemma is proven. \end{proof} Basically, the above lemma quantifies the idea that knowing the future and being adaptive to it is typically better than not being adaptive to it.

-With this lemma, we can now prove that the regret will grow sublinearly, in particular it will be \emph{logarithmic} in time.
-Note that we will not prove that our strategy is minimax optimal, even if it is possible to show that the logarithmic dependency on time is unavoidable for this problem. \begin{theorem} Let $y_t \in [0,1]$ for $t=1,\dots,T$ an arbitrary sequence of numbers.
-Let the algorithm's output $x_t=x_{t-1}^\star:=\frac{1}{t-1}\sum_{i=1}^{t-1} y_i$.
+With this lemma, we can now prove that the regret will grow sublinearly; in particular, it will be at most \emph{logarithmic} in time.
+Note that we will not prove that our strategy is minimax optimal, even if it is possible to show that the logarithmic dependence on time is unavoidable for this problem. \begin{theorem} Let $y_1, \dots, y_T \in [0,1]$ be an arbitrary sequence of real numbers.
+Let the algorithm's output be $x_t=x_{t-1}^\star:=\frac{1}{t-1}\sum_{i=1}^{t-1} y_i$ for $t\geq 2$ and $x_1=x_0^\star:=0.5$.
 Then, we have

 \end{theorem} \begin{proof} We use Lemma~\ref{lemma:be_leader} to upper bound the regret: